tyler-vs/gwg-2018-fewd-scholarship/core/03-exploring-js-objects-tools-and-testing/11-built-ins/notes.md

 console.log(arrayIterator.next());

 ```

-any object that is iterable can use the new `for...of` loop.
+Any object that is iterable can use the new `for...of` loop.
+Sets and Maps which are other examples of built-in iterables.

 ### how it works

-in order for an object to be iterable, it must implement the __iterable interface__.
-Interface, basically means that in order for an object to be iterable, it must contain a default iterator method.
+In order for an object to be iterable, it must implement the __iterable interface__. _Interface_, basically means that in order for an object to be iterable, it must contain a default iterator method.
 This _iterator_ method will define how the objects should be iterated.
 The __iterator method__ is available via the constant `[Symbo.iterator]`, is a zero arguments function that returns an iterator object.
 An iterator object is an object that conforms to the iterator protocol.

 ### the __iterator__ protocol

 the __iterator__ protocol is used to define a standard way that an object producing a sequence of values.
+Which equates to meaning that in newer ES6, you are allowed to have a process for defining how an object will iterate.
+This is done through implementing the `.next()` method.

 ## Sets